frankshearar/Home/Centrally-managing-NuGet-packages.md

 **Implicit package**: Listing **Implicit packages** in the central packages version management (CPMVF) file is optional.
 If this is not provided, the corresponding lock files will not list implicit dependencies.
 If listed in the CPVMF, however, the same gets persisted as a locked dependency.

 **Transitive dependencies**: One should not be listing the transitive dependencies either in the CPVMF or as `PackageReferece` for the projects.
 If listed in the CPVMF, the same version will be used in full package closure during restore and the same will be locked.
-If NuGet is unable to restore with the version mentioned in the CPVMF, it will error out.

 *Enforcement*